jdon/severlessBoilerPlate/README.md

 # severlessBoilerPlate

-A typescript serverless project that is setup with server offkine, dynamoDB, webpack and airbnb eslint.
+A typescript serverless project that is setup with server offline, dynamoDB, webpack and Airbnb eslint.

 Perfect for starting a new project.